abdallahyamie/Entity/README.md

 ## Installation
 This project is based on [Detectron2](https://github.com/facebookresearch/detectron2), which can be constructed as follows.
 * Install Detectron2 following [the instructions](https://detectron2.readthedocs.io/tutorials/install.html).
 We are noting that our code is implemented in detectron2 commit version 28174e932c534f841195f02184dc67b941c65a67 and pytorch 1.8.
-* Setup the coco dataset including instance and panoptic annotations following [the structure](https://github.com/facebookresearch/detectron2/blob/master/datasets/README.md). \textbf{The code of entity evaluation metric is saved in the file of modified_cocoapi.}
+* Setup the coco dataset including instance and panoptic annotations following [the structure](https://github.com/facebookresearch/detectron2/blob/master/datasets/README.md).
+The code of entity evaluation metric is saved in the file of modified_cocoapi.
 * Copy this project to `/path/to/detectron2/projects/EntitySeg`
 * Set the "find_unused_parameters=True" in distributed training of your own detectron2.
 You could modify it in detectron2/engine/defaults.py.